The Community Standards Process

 The information below provides general information about the process.
 Please refer to the Student Handbook for detailed information about the Community Standards process.

-The Community Standards Review Team reviews an alleged violation of University policy.
-If the Review Team determines that a policy violation may have occurred, they send a charge letter to the student.
+The Director of Community Standards reviews an alleged violation of University policy.
+If the Director determines that a policy violation may have occurred, they send a charge letter to the student.

 Once the student receives a charge letter, he/she will meet with a Community Standards staff member.
 This meeting allows a student the opportunity to ask questions, clarify information, describe circumstances and accurately share information related to this incident.
-The student will have the opportunity to read the report received by the Review Team and have a conversation about the alleged policy violation and issues surrounding the incident.
+The student will have the opportunity to hear the report received by the Community Standards Office and have a conversation about the alleged policy violation and issues surrounding the incident.
 The student will be asked to admit or deny violating the policy.

-Community Standards decisions may be appealed to the Vice President for Student Life and Dean of Students.
-Appeals must be filed in writing with the VP within 72 hours of receiving the written notification of the decision.
-The VP will decide whether or not there is a basis for appeal and, if so, upon consideration of the appeal may change any determination.
-The decision of the VP is final.
+Community Standards decisions may be appealed to the Vice President for Student Academic Life.
+Appeals must be filed online within 72 hours of receiving the written notification of the decision.
+The Vice President will decide whether or not there is a basis for appeal and, if so, upon consideration of the appeal may change any determination.
+The decision of the Vice President is final.